TiagoMMDavid/Projects-Management/docs/api/projects.md

 ------
 ### List Projects
-Lists all created projects, in the order that they were created.
+List all created projects, in the order that they were created.

 ```http
 GET /api/projects